Rusydy/rusydy.github.io/_posts/2024/2024-12-15-workplace-conflict-mediation-strategy.md

 Subtle influence is most effective when combined with genuine efforts to collaborate.
 Here’s how to balance:

 - **Focus on Mutual Gains:** Frame your perspective as benefiting the team or project.
-- **Cultivate Relationships:** Build rapport with coworkers outside of high-stakes discussions to create goodwill.
+- **Cultivate Relationships:** Build rapport with coworkers outside high-stakes discussions to create goodwill.
 - **Be Transparent When Necessary:** Strategic actions are most effective when grounded in integrity.
 Ensure your motives align with team goals.

 ---